dtopaloglou/DBConfiguration/README.md

 ---

-# How's it all set up?
+# How to use

-First thing is that you need a table structure.
-This plugin depends on this table:
+This plugin depends on this table structure:

 ```sql
 CREATE TABLE IF NOT EXISTS `settings` (